chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

     - In-process for modules
 - Hiding internals helps to avoid creating a big ball of mud
   - Difficult to break into microservices later if the time comes.

+## Similarities

+- Craft module boundaries in a way that provide all the benefits of

+## Differences

+- Microservices expose a inter-process API, whereas monoliths expose an in-process API
+  - In CQRS, the in-process API would generally be the commands and queries themselves.
+  - Could add layer that mimics the REST APIs functionality in order to better represent the module as a "microservice"
+    - Would ease transition later
+  - Doing so would add more overhead to the monolith though, which may:
+    - add confusion to new devs
+    - erode some of the productivity savings.

 # Primary Challenges